JohnAugustineMcCain/PEACE_MetaLogic/README.md

 [📄 PEACE: Paraconsistent Epistemic And Contextual Evaluation](./PEACE__Paraconsistent_Epistemic_And_Contextual_Evaluation.pdf)

-Nicolas Wallner's candidate for a Theory of Everything (currently only available in German):
+Nicolas Wallner's parrallel insights and candidate for a Theory of Everything (currently only available in German):

 [📄 Theory of Everything](./ToE.pdf)